mtholder/reveal/missing-data.md

 ### An analogy to multiple sequence aligment

   * Many people filter alignments to avoid areas of questionable alignment accuracy ( but see [Tan *et al.* (2015)](http://sysbio.oxfordjournals.org/content/64/5/778))
-  * If your alignment and model are correct, treating gaps-as-missing-data leads to consisten tree estimation ([McTavish *et al.*(2015)](http://www.sciencedirect.com/science/article/pii/S1055790315002316), [Truszkowski and Goldman](http://sysbio.oxfordjournals.org/content/65/2/328.short))
+  * If your alignment and model are correct, treating gaps-as-missing-data leads to consisten tree estimation ([McTavish *et al.*(2015)](http://www.sciencedirect.com/science/article/pii/S1055790315002316), [Truszkowski and Goldman (2016)](http://sysbio.oxfordjournals.org/content/65/2/328.short))
   * But, gaps-as-missing-data can lead to inconsistent tree estimation under mild ascertainment bias.